 In addition, the College will contribute to a professional scientific research posture by increasing the number of students conducting research, improving the record of faculty publishing in peer reviewed journals, and providing greater support for grants management at the faculty/departmental level.

 Goal 3 - Public Service

-To enhance service to the community and the university and to support the University in its external partnerships by providing appropriate expertise and leadership in scientific and technological areas.
+To enhance service to the community and the university and support the University in its external partnerships by providing expertise and leadership in scientific and technological areas.

-The College will continually strive to increase the visibility of the research produced by the faculty and to translate the scientific achievements of its faculty and students into terms that the general public will understand and appreciate.
+Increase the College's dissemination of research generated by the faculty and translate the scientific achievements and key findings of its faculty and students into the community in a culturally and linguistically sensitive manner.

 Goal 4 - Administration

-To support the achievements of students and faculty in scholarship and research by providing and maintaining state-of-the-art teaching and research facilities, through efficient administration and staff services at the departmental and college level, through improved grants administration support, and through continuing evaluation of the College’s ability to meet its goals and objectives.
+To support the achievements of students and faculty in scholarship and research by providing and maintaining state-of-the-art teaching and research facilities, through efficient administration and staff services at the departmental and college level, improved grants administration support, and continued evaluation of the College's goals and objectives.